Ask & You Shall Receive #12:

 dance; to twist, writhe; to whirl, whirl about

-And then we have the instance of David, who God Himself described as a man after His own heart, dancing before the Lord at the restoration of the Ark of the Covenant to Israel from its prior capture by the Philistines:
+And then we have the instance of David, who God Himself described as a man after His own heart, dancing before the Lord after the restoration of the Ark of the Covenant to Israel from its prior capture by the Philistines:

 dancing (karar)